StabiBerlin/TabellarischeQuellen/README.md

 data/
   sbb/
     raw-tables/     Small selection of Source images of tables from the SBB dataset
-tasks/               Markdown files with instructions for specific workshop tasks
+tasks/               Instructions and code for specific workshop tasks

 ```